MohamedYasser97/ArtsyBot/README.md

    This file contains the Twitter API keys that can be accessed from [here](https://apps.twitter.com/).
   - - - -
   * __bot.js__\
-   This is the bot's main file that should be run.
-In this file you can specify the interval between every tweet and you can also enable or disable analysis mode by uncommenting its code.
+   This is the bot's main file.
+In this file you can specify the interval between every tweet and you can also enable or disable analysis mode by uncommenting its called function.
   - - - -
   * __subreddits.js__\
    Enter the names of all the subreddits you want the bot to get and tweet random images from.